The hormone system and cancer

 The testicles or testes produce the hormone testosterone.

-Some cancer treatments called hormone therapies can change the amount of hormones the body produces.
+Cancer treatments called hormone therapies can change the amount of hormones the body produces.
 They usually lower the levels of particular hormones.
 They may do this by blocking the action of hormones.
 Or the treatment may reduce the amount of the hormone that the body makes.
 These treatments can reduce the chance of a cancer coming back after other treatments or it may stop or slow the growth of a cancer for some time.

 You can read about hormone therapies.